hguerrero/rhte-2019-hackathon-on-rhmi-fuse-camel-project/README.md

-# Camel based implementation of the _New API_ API
+# Camel based implementation of the _Fuse_ API

 ## API Description ##
-A brand new API with no content.
+A brand new API with sample content.
 Go nuts!

 ### Building